 x free

-However, Curry unification still does not solve arithmetic such as x + 5 =:= 7.
-It is most effective with algebraic data types, for which it only needs to match up data constructors.
-E.g., it merely decomposes my example equation into 3 smaller equations:
+However, it still does not solve arithmetic such as x + 5 =:= 7.
+It is most effective with algebraic data types, for which it only needs to match up data constructors and recurse on fields.
+E.g., it merely decomposes my example equation into 3 smaller equations and-ed together with &:

 Then the solution is “obvious”.

-Non-determinism distributes over unification: If a sub-expression has multiple answers, e.g., luckyNumber, then split into multiple universes, and perform unification in each.
+Unification distributes over non-determinism: If a sub-expression has multiple answers, e.g., luckyNumber, then split into multiple universes, and perform unification in each.
 Example:

 unificationExample2 :: (Int, Int, [Int])